JasonSMV/jasonsmv/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Jeison.Martinez)

-I am a full-stack software engineer.
-I love programming and languages.
+I'm a software developer and a hobbyist language learner.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 ![image](https://user-images.githubusercontent.com/29612029/207943614-fee09a88-7613-4b1e-97ff-4e959d1d87b2.jpg)